VinsmokeSomya/Vibe-Coder/HOW_TO_RUN.md

 - The project requires Python 3.10 or higher
 - Make sure you have sufficient OpenAI API credits
 - The generated code will be in your project directory
 - You can modify the prompt file at any time to change requirements
+- Keep prompts clear, specific, and well-structured
+- Regular backups of your projects are recommended
+- Check the logs directory for debugging information

+## Performance Tips

+1. Use specific and clear prompts
+2. Start with small projects to understand the workflow
+3. Use appropriate model temperature for your needs
+4. Monitor API usage to optimize costs
+5. Keep project files organized and clean